aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-whether load cells data in asynchronous way,suggest to apply for one sheet with more than 10000 cells.
+Gets whether load cells data in asynchronous way,suggest to apply for one sheet with more than 10000 cells.

 **Returns:**
 boolean